-R is the inscribed inner radius of the channel, r the radius of curvature of the corner meniscus, and θ the contact angle (Fig. 3) [2].
+R is the inscribed inner radius of the channel, r the radius of curvature of the corner meniscus, and θ the contact angle of the B with the channel wall (Fig. 3) [2].

-Th conductive path improve our previous by leveraging the large changes in impedance observed in submicron fluid capillaries [5].
+This conductive path geometry improves sensitivity over our previous design by leveraging the large changes in impedance observed in submicron fluid capillaries [5].